edgepointlearning/edgepointlearning.github.io/_posts/2015-03-15-whats-the-key-to-creating-a-successful-elearning-project.md

 The finalized course is reviewed and polished to perfection in the sixth step.

 In the final step, EdgePoint Learning delivers the completed course files for your company's LMS, web server or mobile device.
-Our seven-step process ensures together we're creating effective eLearning solutions.
+Our seven-step process ensures that, together, we’re creating effective eLearning solutions.